okta/okta-signin-widget/README.md

   sass/
 ```

-After running `npm install`:
+After installing:

 1. Copy the assets to a folder that will be distributed to your publicly hosted site.
 The folders you'll need to copy are `css`, `font`, `img`, `js` and `labels`.

-2. Instead of copying `js` and including it in your page as a global, you can require the Sign-In Widget in your build if you are using [Webpack](https://webpack.github.io/), [Browserify](http://browserify.org/) or another module bundling system that understands the `node_modules` format.
+2. Instead of copying the `js` directory and including it in your page as a global, you can require the Sign-In Widget in your build if you are using [Webpack](https://webpack.github.io/), [Browserify](http://browserify.org/), or another module bundling system that understands the `node_modules` format.

     ```javascript
     // Load the Sign-In Widget module